IMPACT Inbound Marketing Agency]

 At its heart, selling is teaching.
 You help a buyer understand his problem and understand the solutions you sell.
 The more you can do this with content, the more smoothly that buyer can move through the sales process — or decide he is a bad fit and opt out.

-If you do this right, you'll see a higher close rate, a shorter sales cycle, and increase deal size.
+If you do Assignment Selling right, you'll see higher close rates, shorter sales cycles, and increases in deal size.
 But it's not just you who will benefit.
-Your buyers will feel more well-informed, less pressured, and more trusting of you and your business.
+Your buyers will feel more informed, less pressured, and more trusting of your business.